ess-dmsc/vmm-sdat/corryvreckan/EventLoaderVMM/README.md

 ---

 ## Prerequisites
 The user needs to install [Corryvreckan](https://gitlab.cern.ch/corryvreckan/corryvreckan) first.
-Then the folder `EventLoaderVMM` has to be copied into the `src/modules` folder of Corryvreckan.
-After this, run again `cmake` and `make` to build the new module `EventLoaderVMM`.
+Then the folder `EventLoaderVMMSDAT` has to be copied into the `src/modules` folder of Corryvreckan.
+After this, run again `cmake` and `make` to build the new module `EventLoaderVMMSDAT`.

 ---